PavelMKh/market-data-app/README.md

 ## ⭐ Features
 - Stock prices history from MOEX ISS (https://www.moex.com/a2193)
 - Historic candles from AlphaVantage (https://www.alphavantage.co/)
-- saving data to a local repository (MongoDB)
+- saving data to a local repository (PostgreSQL)
-- uploading data for all tickers in your MongoDB database from the last date to the current one (from MOEX only)
+- uploading data for all tickers in your database from the last date to the current one (from MOEX only)
 - export candles history in CSV format

 ## 💻 Usage